supposedly/nutshell/README.md

 ## What's new
 ### Directives
+First off: no directive is mandatory in Nutshell.
+Here is each directive's default value (i.e. the value it's initialized to before `@TABLE` is parsed):

+- `neighborhood: Moore`
+- `symmetries: none`
+- `states: ?`

+Two things to note regarding the final item: first, that the `n_states` directive (though still usable by that name) has been changed to `states`, and second that it accepts a value of `?`, which tells Nutshell to infer the amount of cellstates in a rule by checking the maximum cellstate value referred to -- be it in a statelist, constant declaration, or a literal number in a transition napkin.
+This means that the writer needn't bother keeping track of how many cellstates a rule uses, and because `?` is `states`'s default value, it also means that a rule doesn't have to specify `states:` at all.

-The `n_states` directive's name has been changed to `states` (though the former can still be used), and all directives ignore whitespace in their values&nbsp;-- so one may write, say, `symmetries: rotate 4` or `neighborhood: von Neumann`.
+Additionally, all directives ignore whitespace in their values&nbsp;-- so one may write, say, `symmetries: rotate 4` or `neighborhood: von Neumann`.
 The `symmetries` directive can take a Python import path for *custom symmetry types*;
 this will be elaborated upon later on.
 ```rb